djamusb/ci_shenanigans/README.md

 # CI Shenanigans

-Some random repo to test how ci stuff works.
+Some random repo to test how CI stuff works.